jaymoretti/Logger/README.md

 ## console.log++
 _by [Jay Moretti](http://madeinhaus.com)_

 It's often very easy to get lost in a sea of console.log calls.
 Sometimes you forget to clear them before sending the project to production.
+Sometimes you need more than a simple output.
+That's the reason why this console.log extension exists.

 ### Basic Usage:
 ```javascript